-The purpose of the Continuum of Care’s Advisory Board is to assist in the coordination, development and evaluation of services and housing for populations at-risk of and experiencing homelessness through planning, education and advocacy. plan for how the region will achieve the requirements as specified by HEARTH through the assist in the coordination, development, and evaluation of services and housing for populations at-risk of and experiencing homelessness through planning, education and advocacy.
+The purpose of the Continuum of Careis to establish a Board and toplan for how the region will achieve the requirements as specified by HEARTH through the coordination, development, and evaluation of services and housing for populations at-risk of and experiencing homelessness through planning, education and advocacy.
 To achieve this purpose, the Board will:

-Create a system for coordinated assessment and housing prioritization for the most chronic and vulnerable homeless individuals, youth, and families;
+Implement the Regional Community Action Plan to Prevent and End Homelessness in San Diego, and evaluate the achievement of measures set forth in the Plan.

-Reinforce a Housing First philosophy for all homeless housing and service providers;Ensure all of the HUD requirements of a high performing Continuum of Care are met by the lead agency
+Reinforce a Housing First philosophy for all homeless housing and service providers;

+Advocate on issues related to homelessness and for resources to support ending homelessness throughout San Diego;

+Create capacity in communities throughout the Region to take ownership of and incorporate evidence-based practices to end homelessness; and

 Increase access to permanent housing through various means including rapid re- housing, permanent supportive housing, and other viable forms of permanent housing;

+4.1.2 Role of the Lead Agency

+Ensure all of the HUD requirements of a high performing Continuum of Care are met by the lead agency

+Create written standards guiding evidence-based approaches to ending homelessness in communities throughout the Region;

+Evaluate performance of services within the Region through data collection, analysis, and monitoring;

+Monitor the system for coordinated assessment and housing prioritization for the most chronic and vulnerable homeless individuals, youth, and families in need of permanent housing options; and

-Evaluate performance of services within the Region through data collection, analysis, and monitoring; Plan for and conduct an annual Point-In-Time Count (PITC) of persons experiencing homelessness within the Region;
+Plan for and conduct an annual Point-In-Time Count (PITC) of persons experiencing homelessness within the Region;

-Develop plans to fulfill the mission of ending homelessness for all individuals, youth, and families throughout the Region;

 Roles & Responsibilities

-The Continuum of Care is, at minimum, responsible for all duties assigned by HUD under the CoC Program.
+The Continuum of Care is, at minimum, responsible for all duties assigned by HUD and specified through the HEARTH Act under the CoC Program.
 This section defines the basic roles, responsibilities, and committee structures required for operation of the Continuum of Care Board.
 Appendix G provides a detailed overview of the Board’s roles and responsibilities.

+Board members shall adhere to the Conflict of Interest definitions and requirements as set forth in CFR Section 578.95, and further described in CoC Board Policy #5: Conflict of Interest.
+(Appendix H).

-Board Policies
+4.3 Board Policies